Gingivectomy Pittsburg CA

 Functional/Esthetics: To remove excess gum tissue (gingival overgrowth) that has formed as a result of certain drugs such as anti-seizure and organ-transplant medications, and certain high blood pressure medications.

 Bone and gum health around the teeth: To shrink deep gum pockets.
 This procedure might require some bone work as well.

 The Gingivectomy Procedure

 Dr. Moavenian first will anesthetize the area(s) to be treated.
-The excess of gum tissue is removed either with a scalpel blade and sometimes some rotary instruments or a laser.
-In most cases no sutures (stitches) are required.
+The excess gum tissue is removed either with a scalpel blade and sometimes some rotary instruments or a laser.
+In most cases, no sutures (stitches) are required.
 The surgical sites will be sore for 24-48 hours, and medication will be provided to alleviate any discomfort experienced.
-A week follow-up appointment is usually needed to ensure proper healing.
+A follow-up appointment is usually needed to ensure proper healing.

 Schedule an Appointment Today!